mozillazg/ptcpdump/README.md

 Expression: see "man 7 pcap-filter"

 Flags:
+  -Q, --direction string     Choose send/receive direction for which packets should be captured.
+Possible values are 'in', 'out' and 'inout' (default "inout")
   -f, --follow-forks         Include child processes when filter by process -h, --help                 help for ptcpdump
   -i, --interface strings    Interfaces to capture (default [lo])